Need help improving your site speed? Fill out our form and we’ll take a look under the hood.

 Did you know that there is an expiration date situated in the file header that determines how long the elements of your page will be cached?
 By default, it is set to expire after 24 hours.
 The good news is you can have it configured to a much longer time period, or even never let it run out to help ensure lighting-speed load times.

 While it’s true that plug-ins can bring in new features and functions to your website, too much of it can cause a slowing down of the loading time.
 See to it that you replace old plug-ins with newer ones, and eliminate those that simply duplicate the functionality of others.
+This also goes for third party scripts.
+Removing any unnecessary third party scripts can also help to improve your load time.

 Large images are some of those website elements that can definitely delay load times.
 This does not mean, however, that you should ditch images altogether.
 What you need to do is reduce the size and quality of images to acceptable levels, and steer clear of those with BMP or TIFF formats.